 Drinking vinegar!
-Necessary and perfect for drinks like a Saturn’s Ring – shrubs are also a very refreshing sipper when you pour a couple of tablespoons on ice and top with soda (the girls love these!).
+Necessary and perfect for drinks like a Saturn’s Ring or a Bourbon Peach Smash – shrubs are also a very refreshing sipper when you pour a couple of tablespoons on ice and top with soda (the girls love these!).
 And don’t forget…a shrub is really just a fruit vinegar, so try substituting in your favorite salad dressing…I often just drizzle a bit on it’s own on my salads.
 This is all Brock!
-Tried, tested and happy to share – enjoy!
+Tried, tested and happy to share, below are our favorite flavor combinations – enjoy!

 One part (by weight) Fruit: Berries are a favorite shrub fruit, though almost any fruit can be used.
 Pears, pineapple, plums, apples, cucumbers and rhubarb are fruits to try too.

 Three quarters part Sugar: White granulated sugar is a good starting point although you can try other types such as turbinado, Demerara and brown sugar for different flavors.